 Press

-Chose 'What Would Buffy Do?' as one of his top tracks from the Introducing Mixtape of 2022
+BBC 6 Music’s Tom Robinson chose B’s debut single ‘What would Buffy do?’ as one of his top tracks of the year, including it on his Introducing Mixtape of 2022

 Tom Robinson on 'The Ferryman' (from the Introducing Mixtape 28th April 2023)